NDR008/DiceGameMDP/readme.md

 a) either the policy iteration was less optimal than the value iteration since for the same game seed, the agents produced a different result, and it is known that the value iteration had more iteration loops.
 Thus implying that in a later value iteration, the value changed such that the policy differed.
 or b) that the choice of initialised policy / value tables and their influence way that algorithm picked the best action when more than one action would lead to the same value from a given state.

-This different of the algorithms was no longer detectable on more complex games such as that of game1 and game2 as shown in the following tables.
+This different of the algorithms was no longer detectable on more complex games such as that of game1 and game2 as shown in the following tables, which leads to an alternative hypothesis (to a and b) to explaining the root cause to this phenomena.

 Table 2: Game 1 (Both at Gamma = 1 and for value iteration Theta = 1E-5)